Kingxukai/linux/Documentation/dev-tools/coccinelle.rst

    coccilib.report.print_report(p[0], msg)
    </smpl>

-This SmPL excerpt generates entries on the standard output, as illustrated below::
+This SmPL excerpt generates entries on the woke standard output, as illustrated below::

     /home/user/linux/crypto/ctr.c:188:9-16: ERR_CAST can be used with alg